How Do I Know

 - Is your home classified as “unsafe” – most pre-fabricated homes or beach homes may not withstand high winds or storm surge.

 - Are you ready to “rough” it?
 When Matthew hit here, while we did not get a lot of damage – the public water source was unable to handle the back-up of water flow.
 Many homes got pretty stinky with back-up.

 You made the decision to “shelter in place.”
 So where do you start?

 - High winds?
-Start boarding up those windows – you don’t want to be in your home with a Category 2+ storm with your windows busting, and debris and glass going everywhere.
+Start boarding up those windows (not taping, as this can make it worse)- you don’t want to be in your home with a Category 2+ storm with your windows busting, and debris and glass going everywhere.
 Go to your nearest home improvement store.

 - Stock up on water (at least a gallon per person a day or about a case or two per person).